| Software Engineer

 You would see that a simple CRUD application like this does not have a use case for CQRS.
 However, we will use this application to demonstrate how CQRS can be implemented.

-I created the domain models and a repository which uses a SQLite database to persist the data.
+I created the domain models and a repository which uses an SQLite database to persist the data.
 Tables for each entity were created in the database.

 public class User